 • State hydration via @state module

-• Payload injection via @payload
+• Payload injection via @payload, including per-field labels via payloadLabels

 • State writes via state:// protocol